rust-lang/wg-async/src/vision/shiny_future/barbara_wants_async_tracing.md

 *Thing about Rust's core "value propositions": performance, safety and correctness, productivity.
 Are any of them negatively impacted?
 Are there specific application areas that are impacted negatively?
 You might find the sample [projects] helpful in this regard, or perhaps looking at the goals of each [character].*

 - Figuring out how to propagate a trace ID in a way that’s compatible with any use of async could be difficult
-- It could have some performance impact
+- Recording trace data will have some impact on performance.
-- We could output too much data for a person to be able to use it
+- We could output too much data for a person to be able to use it.

 ### Did anything surprise you when writing this story?
 Did the story go any place unexpected?